njosefbeck/gatsby-plugin-stripe/README.md

 # gatsby-plugin-stripe

+**THIS PROJECT IS NOW DEPRECATED.
+Read below for more details.**

+**Stripe has now published [a wrapper for Stripe.js](https://github.com/stripe/stripe-js) that you should use instead of this plugin.
+For an example of it used in a React project with Stripe Elements, see [these Stripe docs](https://stripe.com/docs/stripe-js/react#elements-provider).**

+**This plugin will no longer be maintained or updated.**

 A simple plugin that adds `stripe.js` to every page on your Gatsby site.

 This is especially useful for building out a Stripe integration using Stripe [Elements](https://stripe.com/docs/elements) or the new version of [Stripe Checkout](https://stripe.com/docs/payments/checkout).